 How to Create Topic Clusters: A 2025 SEO Strategy

-Topic clusters, also known as content clusters, refer to groups of interlinked pages centered around pillar pages.
+Topic clusters, known as content clusters, refer to groups of interlinked pages centered around pillar pages.
 The pillar page provides a broad overview, while cluster pages explore related subtopics.
 Internal links connect these pages and improve navigation for both users and search engines.

 Topic clusters work like a well-organized library.
 A central “pillar page” acts as the main book on a subject while supporting pages dive into related subtopics, all interlinked for easy navigation.
 This strategy helps both users and search engines find, understand, and trust your content.
 Without content clusters, websites often become a chaotic mix of unrelated content, which makes it harder for visitors (and Google) to see your expertise.